 Make a Stop at Bucc-ee’s

-Any good Texan will tell you that you aren’t on a Texas road trip if you don’t stop at Bucc-ee’s .
+Any good Texan will tell you you aren’t on a Texas road trip if you don’t stop at Bucc-ee’s.

-Don’t forget to stop here again when returning home from San Antonio to Dallas!
+Don’t forget to stop here again when returning from San Antonio to Dallas!

 New Braunfels

-The Guadalupe River State Park is close by, so if you want to spend more time in the city of New Braunfels, this is a great park to consider.
+The Guadalupe River State Park is nearby, so if you want to spend more time in New Braunfels, this is a great park to consider.

-The park has some gorgeous natural areas and is a great park to have a snack and get some exercise in.
+The park has some gorgeous natural areas and is a great place to snack and exercise.

 If you are passing through in the summer, make time on your way home from San Antonio to Dallas to spend some time here and float the river!